k6ng/myRepostory/readme.txt

-Git is a vresion control system.
+Git is a distributed vresion control system.
 Git is free software.